krober10nd/SeismicMesh/docs/source/usrman/install.rst

     CGAL requires Boost, MPFR and GMP.
 These packages may already be installed on your standard Linux box.

 .. warning ::
-    Make sure your package manager is downloading CGAL >= 5.0 otherwise you will not be able to install *SeismicMesh
+    Make sure your package manager is downloading CGAL >= 5.0 otherwise you will not be able to install *SeismicMesh*!